smitdighe/Undertow/README.md

   read every incident via `GET /api/incidents` and `GET /api/incidents/stream`; only corrections are role-gated.
 Roles themselves are not self-serve either — every account defaults to `VIEWER` and `ONCALL` is granted by a manual `UPDATE` against the database.
-- **Not deployed, and not built for scale yet.** No hosting configuration exists in the repo (the worker needs an always-on process, the SSE route a long-lived connection), there is no test suite — correctness rests on zod boundaries, TypeScript, and the eval gate — and dedupe is an O(n) scan loading every open incident's embedding into memory per webhook.

 ## 🔮 Future Improvements